ministryofjustice/hmpps-github-actions/README.md

 ## Templates

-These workflows are called by other repositories.
-Templates to call these are in the `templates` directory.
+These workflows are called by Github repositories either during deployment pipelines or at scheduled times.
+Example templates to call these are can be found in the `templates` directory.

 ## Version Control